Different Parts of the Brain and Their Amazing Functions

 Additionally, the brain stem controls the body’s reticular activating system (RAS), which keeps the brain alert (in conjunction with the hypothalamus, cerebellum, and thalamus).

 Despite its relatively small size when compared to the rest of the human body, the brain is not only one of the most exceptional organs in the human body, it’s also the most complex.
 Researchers are continually working towards understanding many of the mysteries of how our brain and mind works.
-By better understanding the various sections of brain function, we can better understand how disease or injury may impact specific bodily functions.
+By better understanding the different parts of the brain and their functions, we can better understand how disease or injury may impact specific bodily functions.

 The Brain Workshop